jackcallister/react-test-unit/README.md

 # React Test Unit

+<strong>Warning</strong> Currently in active development, not quite ready for prime time.
+There WILL be major break changes.

 A set of utilities to make testing stateless components simple, readable and fast.
-This is in early stage development.
-I wouldn't recommend using it just yet.

 ## Usage

 Install via NPM.
+For use with React 0.14.x only.

 ```
-npm install react-test-unit@0.1.0-rc.2 --save-dev
+npm install react-test-unit@0.3.0-alpha --save-dev
 ```

 React Test Unit provides a `renderComponent` function which accepts a React component and returns a shallowly rendered output tree.